RanvierMUD/ranviermud/docs/extending/areas/quests.md

     // Each quest is defined as an object keyed by its unique qid (Quest id)
     // this qid will be used as part of the EntityReference we'll see later
     1: {
-      // Here we specify the Quest type we created.
-Note this is _not_ a string, it's the
-      // actual class object
-      type: FetchQuest,
       // our quest's config
       config: {
         // The title and description are required and are shown to the player often.
         title: "Find A Weapon",
         desc: "You're defenseless!
 Pick up the shiv from the chest by typing 'get shiv chest'",

-        // this quest only requires the player pick up one of the target items
-        targetCount: 1,
-        // which in this case is a shiv
-        targetItem: "limbo:1",
-        // as soon as the player picks up the weapon it will complete the quest
+        // as soon as all goals are at 100% progress complete this quest.
+Defaults to false
         autoComplete: true,

-        // then reward them with the equivalent experience of 5 kills of an equal level mob
+        // This reward function is called once the quest is completed.
+You can basically
+        // do anything you want to reward the player, this example shows giving them some
+        // experience
-        reward: (quest, player) => LevelUtil.mobExp(player.level) * 5
+        reward: (quest, player) => {
+          player.emit('experience', LevelUtil.mobExp(player.level) * 5);
         }
       },

+      // setup the goals that the player has to complete for this quest
+      goals: [
+        {
+          // Each goal has a `type` such as one we built above
+          type: FetchGoal,
+          // and a config, this is specific to each goal type
+          config: {
+            title: 'Retrieved a Sword',
+            // this quest only requires the player pick up one of the target items
+            count: 1,
+            // which in this case is a sword
+            item: "limbo:1",
+          }
+      ]
+    },

     2: {
-      type: FetchQuest,
+      // this quest is very similar except it's repeatable and once the player completes
+      // the quest the cheese will be removed from their inventory
       config: {
         title: "One Cheese Please",
         desc: "A rat has tasked you with finding it some cheese, better get to it.",
-        targetCount: 1,
-        targetItem: "limbo:2",
-        // this quest is very similar except it's repeatable and once the player completes
-        // the quest the cheese will be removed from their inventory
-        removeItem: true,
-        // repeatable is an inherent property of quests, you'll note that it wasn't part
-        // of the config in our FetchQuest class
         repeatable: true,
         reward: (quest, player) => LevelUtil.mobExp(player.level) * 3
+      },
+      goals: [
+        {
+          type: FetchGoal,
+          config: {
+            title: 'Found Cheese',
+            count: 1,
+            item: "limbo:2",
+            removeItem: true,
           }
+        }
+      ]
     }
   };
 };